Taylor Of Old Bond Street Sandalwood Shaving Cream Review

 Final Thoughts – Who Should Try It?

-If you are a Sandalwood or fresh woodsy floral scent type of gentleman, then the TOBS Sandalwood Shaving Cream ticks that box.
+If you’re a gentleman who prefers a Sandalwood or fresh, woodsy floral scent, then the TOBS Sandalwood Shaving Cream ticks that box.
 It’s a quality lubricant at a decent price, which ticks another box for me.

-The only issue I could see is someone being sensitive to some of the ingredients as it is not a free-from style of cream.
+The only issue I could see is that someone might be sensitive to some of the ingredients, as this is not a free-from style of cream.

 I am definitely more of a fan of the Taylor of Old Bond Street Oud Shaving Cream—purely on the scent, as that stuff is just an absolute delight to my nostrils (scent is always subjective, of course).